MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Abstract

 \section{Abstract}

-Text-guided diffusion models catalyze a paradigm shift in audio generation, facilitating the adaptability of source audio to conform to specific textual prompts.
-Recent advancements introduce inversion techniques, like DDIM inversion, to zero-shot editing, exploiting pre-trained diffusion models for audio modification.
-Nonetheless, our investigation exposes that DDIM inversion suffers from an accumulation of errors across each diffusion step, undermining its efficacy.
-And the lack of attention control hinders the fine-grained manipulations of music.
-To counteract these limitations, we introduce the \textit{Disentangled Inversion} technique, which is designed to disentangle the diffusion process into triple branches, thereby magnifying their individual capabilities for both precise editing and preservation.
-Furthermore, we propose the \textit{Harmonized Attention Control} framework, which unifies the mutual self-attention and cross-attention with an additional Harmonic Branch to achieve the desired composition and structural information in the target music.
-Collectively, these innovations comprise the \textit{Disentangled Inversion Control (DIC)} framework, enabling accurate music editing whilst safeguarding structural integrity.
-To benchmark audio editing efficacy, we introduce \textit{ZoME-Bench}, a comprehensive music editing benchmark hosting 1,100 samples spread across 10 distinct editing categories, which facilitates both zero-shot and instruction-based music editing tasks.
-Our method demonstrates unparalleled performance in edit fidelity and essential content preservation, outperforming contemporary state-of-the-art inversion techniques.\footnote{Audio samples are available at \url{https://MEDIC-Zero.github.io/.}}\footnote{Benchmark data are available at \url{https://huggingface.co/datasets/liuhuadai/ZoME-Bench}.}
+Text-guided diffusion models revolutionize audio generation by adapting source audio to specific text prompts.
+However, existing zero-shot audio editing methods such as DDIM inversion accumulate errors across diffusion steps, reducing the effectiveness.
+Moreover, existing editing methods struggle with conducting complex non-rigid music edits while maintaining content integrity and high fidelity.
+To address these challenges, we propose MEDIC, a novel zero-shot music editing system based on innovative \textbf{Disentangled Inversion Control (DIC)} technique, which comprises \textbf{Harmonized Attention Control} and \textbf{Disentangled Inversion}.
+Disentangled Inversion disentangles the diffusion process into triple branches to rectify the deviated path of the source branch caused by DDIM inversion.
+Harmonized Attention Control unifies the mutual self-attention control and the cross-attention control with an intermediate Harmonic Branch to progressively generate the desired harmonic and melodic information in the target music.
+We also introduce \textbf{ZoME-Bench}, a comprehensive music editing benchmark with 1,100 samples covering ten distinct editing categories.
+ZoME-Bench facilitates both zero-shot and instruction-based music editing tasks.
+Our method outperforms state-of-the-art inversion techniques in editing fidelity and content preservation.
+The code and benchmark will be released.
+Audio samples are available at \url{https://melody-edit.github.io/}.